We can give you the confidence you need about your vehicles condition.

 Statutory vehicle inspection rules in Australia are different in every state and have many different names.
 Roadworthy, RWC’s, safety certificates, e-safety checks, pink slips and blue slips all serve the same purpose – to ensure the safety of everyone by maintaining a minimum level of roadworthiness for every car on the road.

-Every Repco Authorised Service centre offers a comprehensive 150 point vehicle condition report and many of our centres are authorised to provide approved roadworthy checks that meet state registration regulations.
+Every Repco Authorised Service centre offers a Vehicle Condition Report and many of our centres are authorised to provide approved roadworthy checks that meet state registration regulations.

 Statutory and roadworthy inspections do not necessarily clear a vehicle of some faults or repairs that may be needed in the near future, just because a vehicle is sold with a roadworthy certificate does not mean it is top condition.
 In general, safety inspections do not cover the overall condition of the vehicle or check components such as air conditioning or engine reliability.
 For that reason, voluntary comprehensive vehicle checks are recommended for many reasons, including;

 Driving an unroadworthy vehicle is dangerous.
 If you want to make sure your car is safe for you and your family, then get a safety inspection done by a qualified mechanic.
 At Repco Authorised Service we care about your safety and offer a free 65 point Vehicle Inspection Report upon request with every full car service, this report tells you in writing if your car is safe to drive and any work that may be needed to maintain that safety, giving you peace of mind.

 2. Inspection before buying or selling a car - pre-purchase inspections